 Howard Simkevitz is General Counsel and Privacy Officer at the Ontario Institute for Cancer Research and adjunct faculty at Ryerson University’s Ted Rogers School of Management where he teaches courses in privacy law, information technology law and business law.
 Howard is an active member of Beth David B’nai Israel Beth Am synagogue and also serves as the legal member of the Research Ethics Board at SickKids Hospital.
-Howard is a graduate of CHAT (class of ‘91), received his BA from the University of Western Ontario, his MS in Public Policy and Management from Carnegie Mellon University and his law degree from the University of Ottawa.
-Howard is the proud father of two children at TanenbaumCHAT.
+Howard received his BA from the University of Western Ontario, his MS in Public Policy and Management from Carnegie Mellon University and his law degree from the University of Ottawa.
+Howard is the proud father of two children (Classes of ’22 and ’24).

 Prior thereto, he acted as Secretary to various boards of Mackenzie Financial Corporation and subsidiaries.
-Eric served on the Ontario Securities Commission’s Registrant Advisory Committee from 2015-2018 and is a frequent commenter of proposed securities regulations.
+Eric served on the Ontario Securities Commission’s Registrant Advisory Committee from 2015 to 2018 and is a frequent commenter of proposed securities regulations.
 He was named to the GC Powerlist 2016 by Legal 500.
 Eric recently obtained his ICD.D designation.
-Eric has a daughter at TanenbaumCHAT in Grade 10.
+Eric is the father of two children (Classes of ’23 and ’26).

-Rahn is President of Dodick Landau Inc. He is a Licensed Insolvency Trustee and CPA advising businesses on matters of financial and operational restructuring for over 20 years.
-Rahn is a former board member and treasurer of Fighting Blindness Canada and is a member of the finance committee of Adath Israel Congregation.
+Rahn is President of Dodick Landau Inc. He is a Licensed Insolvency Trustee and CPA advising insolvent businesses on matters of financial and operational restructuring for over 24 years.
+Rahn is a former board member and treasurer of Fighting Blindness Canada, the Chair of the budget and finance committee of Adath Israel Congregation and is a member of the budget and finance committee of Camp Ramah in Canada.
 Rahn attended Hebrew day schools in Montreal where he developed a passion for Jewish education and continuity.

-He has visited Israel 12 times throughout his life and has a deep connection with Israel.
-Rahn and Tania are proud parents of three sons, his eldest is currently attending TanenbaumCHAT in grade 11.
-His two younger sons who are in grade 2 and 8 at Associated Hebrew Day Schools are looking forward to attending TanenbaumCHAT in the future.
+Rahn has visited Israel 13 times throughout his life and has a deep connection with Israel.
+Rahn and Tania are proud parents of three sons.
+They have one TanenbaumCHAT alum (Class of ’22), one current student (Class of ’25) and their youngest at Associated Hebrew Day Schools.

 Andrea holds a Bachelor of Science Honors degree from Queen’s University, a Master’s in Experimental Medicine from McGill and a Ph.D. in Clinical Biochemistry from the University of Toronto.
 Andrea has served on the Board of Directors at Robbins Hebrew Academy (RHA) and was President of the Parents’ Association at RHA.
 She has also served on the board of directors of Beth Tikvah Synagogue.
-Andrea has three children, one of whom is in medical school at McMaster University, one in her fourth year at Western University and one currently in Grade 12 at TanenbaumCHAT.
+Andrea is the proud mother of three TanenbaumCHAT alumni (Classes of ’17, ’21 and ’22).

 Andrea works at Sanofi Pharmaceuticals, in the department of Government Affairs and Market Access.
 She has served on the board of TanenbaumCHAT for the past three years and is looking forward to continuing on the board and promoting TanenbaumCHAT’s academic excellence with the objective of recruiting new students and retaining our current students.